Skip To Main Content

 What is Krab and Why is it so Popular?

-Krab, also known as imitation crab, is surimi, a whitefish such as Pollock that is mashed up into a thick paste before being colored and flavored to resemble the leg meat of either snow crab or Japanese spider crab.
+Krab, also known as imitation crab, is surimi, a whitefish such as Pollock that is mashed up into a thick paste before being colored and flavored to resemble the leg meat of either Japanese spider or snow crab.

 Because using crab meat can be costly, Japanese manufacturers and chefs in the 1970s sought after a less expensive alternative.
 Krab was introduced in the United States in the early 1980s and became a hit with restaurants, who began incorporating it into their sushi dishes.
-Over three decades later, krab is still popular because of the benefits it offers like being easily made, readily available, cost-efficient, and having a longer shelf life than real crab.
+Over three decades later, krab is still popular because of the benefits it offers like being easily made, readily available, cost-efficient, and having a longer shelf life than its authentic shellfish counterpart.

 A lot of people actually prefer eating krab over other specific kinds of seafood because it doesn’t have a “fishy” smell to it and they like the taste.
-Also, those who have shellfish allergies and can’t eat crabs, have the ability to eat something similar.
+Also, those who have shellfish allergies have the ability to eat something similar.

 If you’re looking to try krab in your next sushi roll, order our Rainbow roll, made with kanikama (krab), cucumber, tuna, salmon, yellowtail, shrimp, eel, avocado, sesame seeds, spicy mayo, and wasabi mayo.